smarvar/pansharpening-hyperespectral/README.md

 Note: if you already have the hyperspectral or multispectral data with the panchromatic image from another satellite, you must view the data format and generate a hyper[i,j,n] matrix where n corresponds to the spectral bands.
 In addition, a PANCHRO[I,J] matrix corresponding to the panchromatic image must be generated.
 Once this is done, you can move on to the preprocessing step.

 ## Results:

-The following image shows a comparison between the panchromatic image, a hyperspectral band and the result of the PCA pansharpening method.
+The image shows a comparison between the panchromatic image, a hyperspectral band and the result of the PCA pansharpening method.

 - Pancrhomatic shape: (6000, 6000)
 - Hyperspectral shape: (1000, 1000, 63)